DPP v Lennon: Appeal

 Contrary to the defendant's submission, his conduct should not be considered on a case-by-case basis, but as a whole, because the emails had been sent by a single program.
 Further, Avalanche was set to run until it stopped, so Lennon's purpose was obvious from the moment he started the program.
 Further, regarding prosecutions fourth submission of spoofed email addresses, referring to s.3(4) and the Zezev case, the court held that there was no consent to the sending of emails in the name of Ms Rhodes, there was no consent to the receipt of malicious emails purporting to come from an employee.
 However, the court expressly stated that not in all circumstances, an email purported to come from a person other than its originator should be treated as unauthorised, as the authorisation or not depends on the circumstances, i.e. where it was sent for a joke.

 Remitting the case back for trial the court made a suggestion to the district judge to consider it as a test: Whether Lennon had knowledge that what he was doing was unauthorised, what answer would he have expected if he had asked D&G whether he might start the program.
 Lennon, 19 years old then, was convicted and sentenced to two months’ curfew by an electronic tag.
 Lord Dixon sitting at WMC ruled that Lennon's guilty plea indicated that a DoS attack is a serious and criminal offence.

 Commentary

-Although on appeal the court solved the problem of DoS that even a realization that there was a possibility that the unauthorised email might impair the operation of the target system would suffice, the problems regarding implied consent and thus authorisation to the receipt of email remain unresolved.
+Although on appeal the court solved the problem of DoS that even a realisation that there was a possibility that the unauthorised email might impair the operation of the target system would suffice, the problems regarding implied consent and thus authorisation to the receipt of email remain unresolved.
 The initial decision in the Magistrates' Court aroused considerable comment and consternation and led to renewed calls for the CMA to be updated so as to deal with changes in technology and use.
-The Police and Justice Act 2006 (s.36) amended s.3 of CMA criminalizing DoS attacks, punishable by a maximum of 10 years’ imprisonment.
+The Police and Justice Act 2006 (s.36) amended s.3 of CMA criminalising DoS attacks, punishable by a maximum of 10 years’ imprisonment.
 This amendment brought the UK in compliance with A.5 of the Council of Europe Cybercrime Convention and A.3 of the EU Framework Decision on Attacks against Information Systems.